mdn/content/files/en-us/web/http/headers/attribution-reporting-register-source/index.md

 {{HTTPSidebar}}{{seecompattable}}

-The **`Attribution-Reporting-Register-Source`** header is included as part of a response to a request that included an `Attribution-Reporting-Eligible` header, to complete registration of an [attribution source](/en-US/docs/Web/API/Attribution_Reporting_API/Registering_sources).
+The **`Attribution-Reporting-Register-Source`** header is included as part of a response to a request that included an `Attribution-Reporting-Eligible` header, to register an [attribution source](/en-US/docs/Web/API/Attribution_Reporting_API/Registering_sources).
 It provides the information that the browser should store when the attribution source is interacted with.
 The information you include in this header also determines which types of reports the browser can generate.

 See the [Attribution Reporting API](/en-US/docs/Web/API/Attribution_Reporting_API) for more details.